 A fundamental step in the development of an appropriate RMTS is determining what staff should or should not participate in the time study process.
-To determine the time study sample New Mexico uses a pool which includes employed and contracted staff that provide services which are primarily medical in nature and/or the administrative activities that are in support of services covered by Medicaid.
-This pool would be made up of all provider agencies participating in a specific program.
+To determine the time study sample New Mexico uses two separate staff pools which includes employed and contracted staff that provide services which are primarily medical in nature and/or the administrative activities that are in support of services covered by Medicaid.
+These pools would be made up of all provider agencies participating in a specific program.